Galapagos Islands

 The Galapagos Islands are a group of 127 volcanic islands in the isolated Eastern Pacific, approximately 560 miles west of the South American mainland.
 Four islands are inhabited: San Cristobal, Santa Cruz, Isabela, and Floreana, home to over 33,000 residents as of 2020.
 The Galapagos are renowned for their giant tortoises on Isabela and host 17 species of land, marine, and avian life that are not found anywhere else in the world.

-In the Galapagos Islands, the many underwater seamounts and the meeting of three major marine currents provide an ideal habitat for blue, black, and striped marlin.
+In the Galapagos Islands, the many underwater seamounts and the meeting of three major marine currents provide an ideal blue, black, and striped marlin habitat.
 Customize your fishing package to fit your needs.
-Many non-angler tours are available.
+Many non-angler tours options on each island.

 Guy Schoenborn